bcoles/kasld/docs/usage.md

 `active` / `disabled` / `unsupported` / `randomization_failed`),
 `active_defenses`, `lockdown`, `available_hardening`,
 `patched_vulnerabilities`, `compile_time_surface`, and `no_mitigation`.
+When the engine resolves a guaranteed base window, each `available_hardening` entry also carries `silences` (base-leaks it removes) and a `projected` object (the residual entropy with every other suggestion applied, and the bits forfeited by omitting this one), and a top-level `projected_posture` reports the `current` and `all_suggestions_applied` postures.
 Markdown output (`-m -H`) appends the same assessment as a `## Hardening Assessment` section.